goombalab/goombalab.github.io/_posts/2024-05-31-mamba2-part1-model.md

-In [the next part of this series]({% post_url 2024-05-31-mamba2-part2-theory %}), we'll go more into the full SSD framework, including how to prove the claimed "duality" of the SSD layer, and strong generalizations of it!
+In [the next part of this series]({% post_url 2024-05-31-mamba2-part2-theory %}), we'll go more into the full SSD framework, including how to prove the claimed "duality" of the SSD layer, and strong generalizations of it.